Taro-Hayashi/KillerWhale/leftside/3_SIDE_TRACKBALL.md

 ![](../img/trackball/IMG_5116.jpg)
 Keep the module aside for later and do not connect it yet.

-## Temporary assembly and soldering of sockets
+## Intermediate assembly and soldering of sockets
 The side unit has an orientation.
 Be aware that for the right side of the keyboard, the OLED socket in placed on the lower side, while for the right side of the keyboard, it is on the upper side.
 ![](../img/trackball/IMG_5121.jpg)